cisocrgroup/Resources/manuals/profiler-manual.md

 First of all you should edit the `conf/tomcat-users.xml` configuration file in the directory of the extracted archive.
 Read the hints in the comments of the file and configure your users and roles accordingly.
-Make sure that you have defined the right roles if you want to access the GUI configuration interface of the tomcat web server.
+Make sure that you have defined the correct roles if you want to access the GUI configuration interface of the tomcat web server.
 You can edit the `conf/server.xml` file to set further internal server settings like ports etc.